spuder/spuder.github.io/_posts/2015-07-16-knife-multiple-chef-server-orgs.markdown

 CHEF_ENV=bar-prod knife cookbook list
 ```

 This makes it easy to automate with jenkins / gitlabci by creating automated upload of cookbooks to the correct chef servers, simply by changing an environment variable.

-### Caution
+### Caveats

 The only downside to this is if you use `test kitchen` and `berkshelf`, they for some reason need to query the knife.rb .
-You'll need to get in the habbit of setting this environment variable with them too.
+You'll need to get in the habit of setting this environment variable with them too.

 ```bash